Conferences at the Internal Medicine Residency Program at Morristown Medical Center include:

 8:00 to 9:00am (daily)

 Morning report is a dynamic conference.
-Its structure may range from a CPC-style format to a forum for discussing the prior night’s admissions, from game shows to physical diagnosis, from ambulatory management to cost-conscious care discussions.
+Its structure may range from a CPC-style format to a forum for discussing the prior night’s admissions, from game shows to physical diagnosis.
+The emphasis is on the development and honing of presentation and critical thinking skills for our junior learners.
 Pharmacy morning reports occur twice monthly.
 Subspecialist attendings and faculty are present depending on the conference of the day.

 Noon to 1:00pm (daily)

-The noon conference series is an 18-month cycle core curriculum based on the content covered by the American Board of Internal Medicine's (ABIM) certification examination.
+The noon conference series is based on the content covered by the American Board of Internal Medicine's (ABIM) certification examination.
 In addition to the core areas recommended by the Accreditation Council for Graduate Medical Education (ACGME) and ABIM, other covered topics include research and life after residency.
+Noon conferences are in addition to the Y-Block Academic Half Day sessions.

 3:30 or 4:30pm, depending on team (daily)

-Each inpatient team meets daily with a hospitalist or subspecialist to discuss newly admitted cases.
-Floor rotations are "geographically-focused," with cardiology, neurology, and respiratory specialties, mixed with general medicine patients.
+Each inpatient team meets daily with a hospitalist or intensivist to discuss newly admitted cases.
+Floor rotations are "geographically-focused," with cardiology, respiratory, general medical and step down units.
 Bedside teaching is emphasized.

 Medical Grand Rounds

 This high caliber weekly lecture series is attended by residents and attending staff.
 Lecturers are experts in their fields and may have regional or national prominence.
 Topics run the gamut of internal medicine and are selected based on audience preference.
-Once a month, Medical Grand Rounds is dedicated to a "death audit," which is a Mortality & Morbidity conference led by both residents and attendings (see below).
-Please note, this conference will be moving to Wednesdays at noon in January 2015.
+Included in the schedule are PGY3 residents’ Chief Cases (CPC-style format) and quarterly M&M conferences.

 Evidence-Based Medicine Journal Club